Discover the best things to do in Ottawa with kids! From where to eat, where to stay, and what to do in Ottawa for kids

 I LOVE adventure.
 Whether we are ziplining, canoeing, hiking, or sandboarding, I rarely recommend a destination that doesn’t have some incredible family adventure activities.
 Ottawa is at the center of great adventures in Ontario.
 Whether you want to be on the water or on the trails, there are amazing opportunities for adventure in Ottawa with kids.

 Did you know that the Ottawa region is a whitewater rafting mecca?
-Whether you’re looking for epic class V rapids to boost your adrenaline or a class II to get your heart racing without any real danger, Ottawa rafting has what you’re looking for.
+Whether you’re looking for epic class V rapids to boost your adrenaline or class II to get your heart racing without any real danger, Ottawa Rafting has what you’re looking for.
 The fast water trips are fun by companies such as Wilderness Tours.
 They’re located about an hour from the city center.
 A day out here is epic.
 You’ll be sore the next day, and you won’t be able to wipe the smile from your face.
 You can find some great whitewater rafting tours here.

 But if you’re interested in rafting in Ottawa, Ottawa City Rafting is for you.
 We did a family tour with them recently and absolutely loved it.
 Ottawa City Rafting is low-intensity.
 And there are loads of options to get in the water.
 Whether you want to float through some mild rapids or do some cliff jumping inside the city, this experience is a must-do for any family visiting Ottawa.
 You can learn more about our Ottawa City Rafting experience here.

 Explore The Rideau Canal